EXPERT BAT REMOVAL SERVICES IN CENTRAL FLORIDA

 If you find a bat in your home, it’s possible that an entire colony has established itself somewhere in your house, such as your attic or chimney.
 Our licensed professionals complete a thorough audit of your home or building for a bat colony infestation, as they can oftentimes be difficult to locate due to their small size and natural instinct to hide.
 We know exactly how and where to look to find them.

 If you hear sounds coming from your attic, or see heavy bat activity around your home, it’s possible a bat colony is roosting in your attic.
-At the first sign of bats you should take action and call your trusted Bat removal tampa and exclusion experts at Pro Wildlife Removal before the problem grows larger.
+At the first sign of bats you should take action and call your trusted Bat removal Central Florida and exclusion experts at Pro Wildlife Removal before the problem grows larger.

 It’s important to remove bats from your property due to the waste they accumulate and the possible zoonotic diseases they may carry, including rabies.
 Bat guano, or waste, can accumulate over time and may carry dangerous parasites.
 Bats also produce a strong smell through their scent glands, which grows stronger with a higher population of bats.

 Bat waste, over time, can also cause infrastructure damage to your home or building.
 It’s best to remove bats at the first sign of infestation, to prevent costly repairs in the future.

-At Pro Wildlife Removal, we employ certified, legal, and humane methods in Bat removal tampa and exclusion.
+At Pro Wildlife Removal, we employ certified, legal, and humane methods in Bat removal Central Florida and exclusion.
 Bats are protected under Florida law, and we respect that.
 We’re dedicated to protecting all wildlife, while keeping your safety and comfort at the heart of what we do.

 Bat removal and exclusion is a complex process, in part because bats are complex animals that are protected under Florida law.
 If you don’t understand how bats live and operate, then you shouldn’t attempt to handle them in any way on you own.
 Doing so may result in injury to you or the bat, and your effort will most likely result in failure.